Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 ## Encryption

 To safely store data in the external service we have to use encryption and digital signatures.
-However, before going any further we must notice an important limitation about **hardware wallets**.
-For security reasons, hardware wallets only provide access to the device's public keys, **NOT** private keys.
-To address this, we discuss two approaches:

-### Public key encryption & password encryption

-This approach relies on using solely the *account* public key (available in all wallets) as input to create a new private key chain.
-More specifically:

-* Take the **Public Deriver** public key (*aka* account public key) and hash it with `Blake2b`.
-* Use the result from the previous step as a seed to a key derivation function, which will generate a new key pair.
-* Use a public key child derivation function with the key pair from the previous step to derive 2 new child keys.
-* From the resulting key pairs, use one to encrypt and the other to sign.
+For this purpose, we refer to the [key derivation]() specification to create a private key chain that allows us to sign and encrypt with different keys.

-For both encrypting and signing we refer the reader to the corresponding Yoroi specifications for [encryption](https://github.com/Emurgo/yoroi-frontend/blob/737595fec5a89409aacef827d356c9a1605515c0/docs/specs/code/ENCRYPT.md) and [message signing](https://github.com/Emurgo/yoroi-frontend/blob/336f763a7b7085e2887b4965a979ccd24719787a/docs/specs/code/SIGNING.md).
-More specifically, the signing specification describes an adapted version of the [CBOR](https://tools.ietf.org/html/rfc7049) Object Signing and Encryption ([COSE](https://tools.ietf.org/html/rfc8152)) specification.
-In our particular case, we must consider the following assumptions:
+Once the keys are generated, we refer to the corresponding Yoroi specifications for [encryption](https://github.com/Emurgo/yoroi-frontend/blob/737595fec5a89409aacef827d356c9a1605515c0/docs/specs/code/ENCRYPT.md) and [message signing](https://github.com/Emurgo/yoroi-frontend/blob/336f763a7b7085e2887b4965a979ccd24719787a/docs/specs/code/SIGNING.md).

+The signing specification describes an adapted version of the [CBOR](https://tools.ietf.org/html/rfc7049) Object Signing and Encryption ([COSE](https://tools.ietf.org/html/rfc8152)) specification.
+In our particular case, we must consider the following assumptions.
+Let `SK` and `EK` be the keys from the private key chain with the purpose of signing and encrypting, then:

 * A1: We sign with a single key (SIGN_TAG = 18)
-* A2: We use the `sign` and `verify` methods provided by Cardano WASM bindings.
+* A2: We use `SK` along with the `sign` and `verify` methods provided by Cardano WASM bindings.
-* A3: Based in A2 we don't need to include the optional parameteres described in point `P1` (from the signing spec) as we already know which algorithm is used.
+* A3: Based in A2, we don't need to include the optional parameteres described in point `P1` from the signing spec as we already know which algorithm is used.
 * A4: Encryption with the recipient's public key (COSE_Encrypt) is better suited for multiple receivers.
-For the sake of simplicty, we use password-based encryption (COSE_Encrypt0) with the private key as the password for symmetric encryption.

-A Proof-of-Concept can be found [here](https://repl.it/repls/CorruptInexperiencedLinuxpc).

-Observation: the encryption method described in the Yoroi encryption specification is implemented in the Cardano JS WASM bindings and it's called `password_encrypt`.
+For the sake of simplicty, we use password-based encryption (COSE_Encrypt0) with `EK` as the password for symmetric encryption.
+Note that the encryption method described in the Yoroi encryption specification is implemented in the Cardano JS WASM bindings and it's called `password_encrypt`.

 The following are examples of signing and then encrypting a memo following the Cardano signed message format.
 To make the examples easier to read, they are represented using the extended CBOR diagnostic notation (CDDL).